A family guide to waste-free living is our first approach to get you through an eco-journey.

 Family guide to waste-free living – a simpler way to start

-1. Start from the basics – slow living
+Start from the basics – go plastic free

-You are about to start to make something great to you, your family, and Mother Earth.
-You need to feel like it.
+You are about to start to make something great for you, your family, and Mother Earth.
+It should feel like it!

-choose to have a long-term relationship with your daily objects
+Rule 1: Choose to have a long-term relationship with your daily objects.

 What single-use items are you using?

-– this way you will avoid many waste materials of going to landfills –
+– this way you will avoid many waste materials from going to landfills –

 Becoming more conscious about your daily choices and reduce waste starts here.
 We are formated to go shopping whenever we feel like we need something.

 Well, the truth is that most of the time we have something already in our homes that can make the trick.
 We just need to get creative.